 If there is an application that PC Matic has not analyzed and proven to be secure, it is automatically sent to our malware research team for testing and categorization.
 While this happens, the admin is able to immediately allow this application with a few simple clicks if they know it is good.

-This unique approach allows us to provide true prevention in all PC Matic cybersecurity products.
+This unique approach allows us to provide true cyber-crime prevention in all PC Matic cybersecurity products.
+Contact us for more info.

-Traditional security software uses a blacklist approach; which is a list of all known malicious files, and prevents them from running.
+Traditional security software uses a Blacklist Antivirus approach, which is a list of all known malicious files, and prevents them from running.

 Unfortunately, this list changes day-by-day, perhaps even minute-by-minute.
-Thus making it impossible to keep it up to date.
-With this approach, there will always be a victim.
-In order for a bad file to be identified, it infected someone, somewhere.
+Thus, making it impossible to keep it up to date.
+With the blacklist antivirus approach, there will always be a cyber attack victim.
+In order for a bad file to be identified, it had to already infect someone, somewhere.

-The best cyber threat protection is prevention.
-Real-time whitelisting completely blocks ransomware, malware and viruses from unauthorized access to your device or network.
+The best cyber threat protection is through prevention, using a Whitelist approach.
+Real-Time Whitelisting completely blocks ransomware, malware and viruses from unauthorized access to your device or network.

-With application whitelisting, there is no victim.
-Only tested, safe programs and files can run, protecting your computer, laptop, mobile device or business network from unauthorized access.
-With whitelisting, a user has complete peace of mind when it comes to internet security.
+With Application Whitelisting security software, there is no malware or ransomware victim.
+Only tested, safe programs and files can run, thereby protecting your computer, laptop, mobile device or business network from unauthorized access.
+With whitelisting, a user has complete peace of mind when it comes to data protection and internet security.

 Cyber threats and hackers have taken the world by storm, and the epidemic isn’t slowing down anytime soon.
 Cyber criminals are advancing their attack methods daily and create new versions of malware every minute.
 Keeping track of every new version of malware is impossible.
 Yet, that is what a majority of security solutions attempt to do through the use of a blacklist.
 This is no longer a valid option when it comes to keeping devices secure.